-I was hurt today, demotivated, because what I thought I can do and achieve, for what I totally believed in myself and backed myself to do, jolted me and gave me a shock.
-You’re not good enough.
-Yet.
+I was hurt today, a bit demotivated, because what I thought I can do and achieve, for what I totally believed in myself and backed myself to do, jolted me and gave me a shock.

 It was hard to take it in at first, I wasn’t able to think clearly about my next steps but then a trait of mine kicked in.
-A trait which has kept me strong and going till now, a trait for which I’m thankful to God — the ability to to transform negativity into positive energy, to seek optimism in an apparently bleak situation.
+A trait which has kept me strong and going till now, a trait for which I’m thankful to God—the ability to to transform negativity into positive energy, to seek optimism in an apparently bleak situation and start self-analysis.

-I don’t know the cause or exactly when I was bestowed upon with this trait, but whenever I’m told that the thing I believe in, I can’t do it or I’m not good enough for it, instead of getting demotivated and thinking what a waste I am, I rather take it as a challenge and go on to analyze where did I go wrong.
-Perhaps it’s the desire to keep on improving myself and the skills that I have, but the energy that I gain forces me to prove myself.
+I don’t know the cause, but whenever I’m told that the thing I believe in, I can’t do it or I’m not good enough for it, instead of getting demotivated and thinking what a waste I am, I rather take it as guidance and go on to analyze where did I go wrong?
+There are obviously things that I lack.
+Perhaps it’s the desire to keep on improving myself, but the energy that I gain forces me to gain what I’m lacking, to learn.

 And I’ll do the same this time too.
 Going to analyze what I need to do to prove myself.
 Oh, and I’m going to try and blog a bit regularly here, I so miss this place. ;-)